albar965/littlenavmap-manual/src/en/RANDOM.rst

   Generating a random flight from a search result showing all airports in Germany, having 8,000 feet minimum runway length.
-The selection will generate a random flight from the current departure airport Florø (ENFL) with a maximum lenght of 1,000 NM.
+The selection will generate a random flight from the current departure airport Florø (ENFL) with a maximum length of 1,000 NM.
   *Click image to enlarge.*

 .. figure:: ../images/randomflight.jpg